SethCommichaux/taxaTarget/README.md

 # diamond
 diamond makedb --in marker_geneDB.fasta --db marker_geneDB.fasta --threads 8
 ```
-Lastly, the full paths to the Kaiju directory, Diamond executable, and the taxaTarget directory need to be updated in the run_pipeline_scripts/environment.txt
+Lastly, the full paths to the Kaiju directory, Diamond executable, and the taxaTarget directory need to be updated in the run_pipeline_scripts/environment.txt file.

 # Running taxaTarget
 Once installed, the master script (run_protist_pipeline_fda.py) for running taxaTarget is in the run_pipeline_scripts directory.\